-Experience Literary and Historical Britain:
+Experience Literary, Historical, and Contemporary Britain:

-The trip will involve classic and memorable experiences in Britain: hiking the pilgrim's way into Canterbury, visiting the Tower of London and Poet's Corner, punting down a river in Oxford, experiencing Shakespeare plays at the Globe Theater and Stratford-Upon-Avon, hiking a fell in the Lake District, exploring the pump room and Roman baths at Bath, visiting Austen's house, reciting "Dover Beach" on Dover Beach—as well as exploring castles, the Wales coast, Tintern Abbey, and many more sites of historical significance.
+The trip will involve classic and memorable experiences in Britain: visiting the Tower of London and Poet's Corner, punting down a river in Oxford, experiencing Shakespeare plays at the Globe Theater and Stratford-Upon-Avon, hiking a fell in the Lake District, exploring the pump room and Roman baths at Bath, touring the wartime tunnels at Dover Castle, and hiking the Royal Mile in Edinburgh—as well as exploring castles, worshiping in cathedrals, navigating the London underground, and experiencing many more sites of historical significance.

 - Sponsoring Department: English

-- Term: Summer
+- Term: Summer 2024

-- Estimated Cost: $7,005.00 (airfare not included)
+- Estimated Cost: $TBD